hulkgosmash/ExfilTracer/README.md

 ![Description of the image](images/33.png)

 Back on the server it will automatically detect once the file transfer has completed and terminate the program.
-Then we just need to verify the has with the below command.
+Then we just need to verify the hash with the below command.

 ```bash
 sha256sum exfil.txt